christiskatsouris/ivxPredictive/README.md

 </p>

 > A Cypriot fisherman in Paphos Harbour.
+Cyprus has a long-standing fisheries tradition.
+Despite its limited contribution (around 0.8%) to GDP, the Cypriot fisheries sector holds significant socio-economic importance, particularly in coastal areas.
+Over 300 types of fish have been found in the sea around Cyprus, some of them immigrants from the Red Sea through the Suez Canal.
+The Cypriot fishing fleet comprised 858 vessels in 2019, with a combined GT of 3,811 and a total engine power of 40,801 kW.

 ### Other